 The fact of the matter is, we’ve all got different ideas about what is the best management style and leadership style.
 And people all need a little variety in terms of how their managers work with them.
 Some of us work better under laissez-faire management while other subordinates can thrive under top-down leadership.
 For others of us, there are we may refuse to work iron grip and decisions of an autocratic leadership style, and instead expect two-way communication and participative management that collaborates with team members about shared goals.

-The Coercive style is pretty much what is sounds like.
-The person practising this management style gives clear directions and orders.
-It’s a style best emboided by the saying: “It's my way or the highway”.
-This type of manager tends to keeps their team very closely management and under control.
+The Coercive style is pretty much what it sounds like.
+The person practicing this management style gives clear directions and orders.
+It’s a style best embodied by the saying: “It's my way or the highway”.
+This type of manager tends to keeps their team very closely managed and under control.
 Some might even describe their behavior as micromanaging.
 These types of managers tend to be pretty tough to work with.

 That said, there are advantages to the coercive management style.
 Your manager may be brilliant or know very well how to accomplish a set of goals.
 This leadership style will ensure that his or her team is focused on executing the task at hand in a way that gives him or her full control of the situation.
 On the other hand, the team may feel this to be a disheartening approach that encourages little individual contribution or learning.
 If there is any let-down or unexpected bad results in terms of performance or reaching the stated goal, employee morale could be very low.
 Plus, it can be exhausting to be that kind of manager.

 Now, that said, everyone can potentially get coercive sometimes.
 And a coercive management approach can come in very handy when there’s an emergency or if things MUST be approached in a certain way.
-However, if you’ve got an eager, junior team looking to learn - they may be out of luck with this type of manager.
+However, if you’ve got an eager, junior team looking to learn, they may be out of luck with this type of manager.
 That challenge also goes for the flipside in terms of experience.
-Teams who are highly skilled, may find themselves frustrated by the micromanagement and feel unable to experiment or leverage past learnings if they are in contrast with their manager's views.
+Teams who are highly skilled may find themselves frustrated by the micromanagement and feel unable to experiment or leverage past learnings if they are in contrast to their manager's views.

-An authoratitive management style can come in handy when you're facing creative problems that require a team to draw on different ideas to come to a out-of-the box solution.
+An authoritative management style can come in handy when you're facing creative problems that require a team to draw on different ideas to come to an out-of-the-box solution.
 Moreover, it can give employees a sense of self-esteem to have the freedom and flexibility to pursue their goals with a framework in mind -- minus the micromanagement.

 A leader who uses an Affiliative style is all about creating harmony on the team.
 These people tend to focus on people first, always.
 They tend to avoid conflict and try their best to keep everyone happy.
 As you can imagine, this style is awesome when collaborative work needs to be accomplished.

-Moreover, where the affiliate management style may not work very well is when there are high intensity, or high-pressured goals that require sacrifice or simply creates disagreement between the team.
+Moreover, where the affiliate management style may not work very well is when there are high intensity or high-pressured goals that require sacrifice or simply creates disagreement among the team members.
 Sometimes hard decisions have to be made that will anger or annoy certain members of the team and an affiliative manager may shy away from making the tough calls and decisions in order to keep the peace.
 This type of management style, therefore, may work better in environments or for operating groups where pressures and stakes are lower.

 The Pacesetting management style belongs to the type of person who is setting the pace for the rest of the team.
 In other words, this person is driven to accomplish tasks according to a very high standard and is extremely goal focused.
 They may delegate less than other types of managers and lead by example and like to get their hands dirty with work, rather than manage.
 They may expect excellence and self-direction from the members of their team and that their colleagues follow their own example through their similar behavior and actions.